-Slip rate data are important parameters in determining seismic hazard as they can aid in estimating recurrence intervals for earthquakes.
+Slip rate data are important in constraining seismic hazard as they are used to estimate the rate of earthquakes on known faults.
 The CAFD documents both Quaternary and geodetic slip rates for faults.
-Quaternary slip rates are often used in seismic hazard models as these values are thought to better represent deformation rates appropriate for hazard models (Field et al., 2013).
-Where these rates are lacking or inaccurate, particularly in locations with no evidence for old or recent earthquakes, geodetic rates from GPS or InSAR are used to determine present-day deformation rates for faults.
-These rates include interseismic, coseismic, and post-seismic motions, yielding information that can help with identification of locked fault segments or faults with slow-slip motions.
-In the database, both slip rates are reported in millimeters per year, showing minimum and maximum reported values from published literature.
+Quaternary slip rates are often used in seismic hazard models as these values are thought to better represent deformation rates appropriate for hazard models (Dawson and Weldon, 2013).
+Where these rates are lacking or inaccurate, particularly in locations with no evidence for